-An automobile dealer must record the cost of a car in inventory reduced by a manufacturer's rebate that represents a trade discount.
+An automobile dealer must record the cost of a car in inventory reduced by any manufacturer's rebate that represents a trade discount.

 Cash discounts.
 Cash discounts are amounts your suppliers let you deduct from your purchase invoices for prompt payments.
 There are two methods of accounting for cash discounts.
 You can either credit them to a separate discount account or deduct them from total purchases for the year.
 Whichever method you use, you must be consistent.
-If you want to change your method of figuring inventory cost, you must file Form 3115, Application for Change in Accounting Method in chapter 2.
+If you want to change your method of figuring inventory cost, you must file Form 3115, Application for Change in Accounting Method.
+For more information, see Change in Accounting Method in chapter 2.